top of page

 MY STYLE

-The other thing I encourage in my artists is to embrace the sensation of singing, rather than to listen to their voices.
-Not only are physical sensations a more accurate indicator of what is happening technically, it also moves us away from self-criticism and analysis paralysis.
-Singing becomes meditation in movement.
-It provides an environment where we can fully explore singing technique without the fear of making mistakes.
-It also means we know exactly what we did to achieve a certain positive result, and can therefore reproduce it.
-Understanding the detailed sensations when singing is also the key to sounding like yourself, rather than trying to emulate a certain sound.
+In addition, I encourage my singers to focus on the physical sensations of singing, rather than listening to their voices.
+This approach not only provides a more accurate indication of what is happening technically, but it also helps singers move away from self-criticism and analysis paralysis.
+Singing becomes a form of meditation in movement, allowing us to explore technique without fear of making mistakes.
+By understanding the detailed sensations of singing, singers can sound like themselves, rather than trying to emulate someone else's sound.

 MY TRAINING